 - Three days at Lake Titicaca (Copacabana, Bolivia and Puno, Peru)

-- Two days in Cusco, Peru as required by Peru Treks
+- A day and two nights in Cusco, Peru as required by Peru Treks

 - Four days on the Inca Trail, with Machu Picchu reached on the final day